Tips for Translanguaging from the Rutu Foundation

 More translanguaging tips

-Read a short story to your pupils in the school language and let the pupils write a summary in the language they prefer.
-Let the pupils read out each other’s stories (even if they do not speak that language) and let the writer help out with the pronunciation and the translation.
+Read a short story to your students in the school language and let the students write a summary in the language they prefer.
+Let the students read out each other’s stories (even if they do not speak that language) and let the writer help out with the pronunciation and the translation.